On $p$-adic Asai $L$-functions of Bianchi modular forms at non-ordinary primes and their decomposition into bounded $p$-adic $L$-functions: Introduction

 \subsection{Plan of the article}

 In Section \ref{locsymdef}, we recall the definitions of locally symmetric spaces in which we are interested.
 We also define Hecke correspondences on these locally symmetric spaces.
 We define the Asai $L$-function of Bianchi modular forms in Section \ref{bmfstuff}.
 Moreover, we recall the definitions of Bianchi modular forms and Bianchi modular symbols in this section.

-In Section \ref{asaieisendef}, we describe the weight $2$ and higher weight Asai-Eisenstein elements constructed by Loeffler-Williams in \cite{CW}.
+In Section \ref{asaieisendef}, we describe the weight $2$ and higher weight Asai-Eisenstein elements constructed by Loeffler--Williams in \cite{CW}.
 The construction of these elements is closely related to the elements constructed in \cite{LLZ_asai}.
-One can think of the Asai-Eisenstein elements as a Betti counterpart of known Euler system elements like Beilinson-Flach elements.
+One can think of the Asai-Eisenstein elements as a Betti counterpart of known Euler system elements like Beilinson--Flach elements.
+We do some explicit calculations in Section \ref{patchsec} similar to \cite[Theorem 6.2.4]{KLZ1} and \cite[Theorem 8.1.4]{LLZ_asai}.
+We also prove some interpolation and congruence theorems, which are Betti analogues of the theorems in \cite[Section 3.3]{LZ_ran}.
+In Section \ref{patchsec2}, we prove Theorem \ref{thma} using the interpolation of twists method of Amice--Velu, Perrin-Riou, and B\"uy\"ukboduk--Lei.
+In the last section, we first recall the definition and construction of logarithmic matrices briefly.
+Then we prove Theorem \ref{thmb}